minhkhoi1412/Writing_Data_Scientist_Blog_Post/README.md

 - What are the most common verifications from host in the listings ?
 - How different types of features attract the guests for renting a homestay ?
 - What are the most influential features affect the price of homestays in Seattle ?

+## **File Descriptions**

+- seattle_airbnb_analysis.ipynb notebook contains a complete analysis to answer the questions and clearly explains them with visualizations.
+- listings.csv file located in dataset/seattle_airbnb folder is the original dataset in csv format

+## **Usage**

+- Install all packages using requirements.txt file.
+The command to install: **pip install -r requirements.txt**

+- Run all cells in the notebook file.